chxon/Principles-and-Applications-of-Programming-C-/README.md

-# Principles-and-Applications-of-Programming-C-
+# Principles and Applications of Programming C++
-Lab work from this second year programming module from Goldsmiths, University of London
+This repository holds my lab work from the second year programming module from Goldsmiths, University of London